quassy/prefect/docs/core/concepts/mapping.md

 ## Unmapped inputs

 When a task is mapped over its inputs, it retains the same call signature and arguments, but iterates over the inputs to generate its children tasks.
-Sometimes, we don't want to iterate over one of the inputs -- perhaps it's a constant value, or a list that's required in its entirety.
+Sometimes, we don't want to iterate over one of the inputs &mdash; perhaps it's a constant value, or a list that's required in its entirety.
 Prefect supplies a convenient `unmapped()` annotation for this case.

 ```python
 from prefect import Flow, task, unmapped